bbolli/tumblr-utils/README.md

 In XML backup mode, the original XML source returned by the Tumblr API is saved under the `xml/` folder in addition to the HTML format.

+In Blosxom format mode, the posts generated are saved in a format suitable for re-publishing in [Blosxom](http://www.blosxom.com) with the [Meta plugin](http://www.blosxom.com/plugins/meta/meta.htm).
+Images are not downloaded; instead, the image links point back to the original image on Tumblr.
+The posts are saved in the current folder with a `.txt` extension.
+The index is not updated.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select